Pineapple Express (film): Cancelled sequel

-Due to the film's financial success and cult following, Rogen, Goldberg, and Apatow were interested in producing a second film.
-The project never came to fruition, with Rogen saying "I think we probably wanted too much money" (Apatow had placed the necessary cost of a sequel at $50 million, with Sony capping it at $45 million).
-In order to promote Rogen's 2013 film This Is the End, which also starred Franco, Robinson, and McBride, Sony released a fake trailer for Pineapple Express 2 as an April Fool's Day prank.
+Due to the film's critical and commercial success, Rogen, Goldberg and Apatow were interested in producing a sequel.
+However, said sequel never came to fruition, with Rogen saying "I think we probably wanted too much money" as Apatow had placed the necessary cost of the sequel at $50 million while Sony capped it at $45 million.
+On April 1, 2013, Sony released a fake trailer for Pineapple Express 2, which was actually a teaser trailer for Rogen and Goldberg's 2013 film This Is the End and later shown in that film itself.
 According to Rogen and Goldberg, the homemade Pineapple Express 2 film in This Is the End depicts what they envision for the actual sequel.